 If you are interested in selecting a TMF to achieve behaviour change the supplement to Strifler's review of 159 TMFs is likely to be of interest.
 For each TMF the number of articles reporting on its use to assess level of behaviour change in individuals, organisations, community, or systems is indicated.
 Application of TMFs to achieve individual-level change is common but less so for system-level change.

-Visit NSW Agency for Clinical Improvement: Change management
+Read the NSW Agency for Clinical Innovation: Change management (110kb pdf)

 Visit SA Health: Change Management toolkit